EXERCISE and FITNESS

 - Are you exercising yourself into an early grave…what is fitness…is it the same as health…why do we need to exercise…fitness VS health- what measurements are we using?
 I mean what is the point in being able to run 10 kilometres or cycle 100 kilometres anyway??
 Aaahhh…confusion reigns supreme!!!

-In a nutshell, if health is your goal, then your exercise program should be designed to deliver:
+In a nutshell, if health is your goal, then your exercise program should be designed to deliver the following:

 - Normality of the structure and function of the body